2

 Is AI replacing video editors?

-AI technology is increasingly used to assist video editors by automating tasks like editing, color correction, and effects, but it does not fully replace the creative and decision-making skills of a professional video editor.
+AI technology is increasingly used to assist video editors by automating tasks such as editing, color correction, and effects, but it does not fully replace the creative and decision-making skills of a professional video editor.
 Human editors are still essential for storytelling, nuanced editing, and creative input, especially in complex projects.
 Proficiency with editing software and understanding of AI tools can enhance a video editor's efficiency and output.

 What is the difference between Full Time Video Editor vs Freelance Video Editor?